WordPress/gutenberg/packages/dependency-extraction-webpack-plugin/README.md

 This webpack plugin serves two purposes:

 - Externalize dependencies that are available as script dependencies on modern WordPress sites.
-- Add a JSON file for each entrypoint that declares the WordPress script dependencies for the entrypoint.
+- Add an asset file for each entrypoint that declares an object with the list of WordPress script dependencies for the entrypoint.
+The asset file also contains other useful metadata like the script handle or the current version.

 This allows JavaScript bundles produced by webpack to leverage WordPress style dependency sharing without an error-prone process of manually maintaining a dependency list.